PaulMcClernan/OpenXTalk-Piano-Widget/README.md

 ## Roadmap:

 ### Version 1.5
+- Shadow more of LiveCode's standard properties.
 - Implement ability to script the colors of individual piano keys (beyond basic hilighting)
 - Implement ability to show text labels of piano key names (exmp.C#-4) on each key, and add properties to adjust font, size, color of text

 ### Version 2.0
+- Implement ability to disable piano keys for doing things like restricting to a scale or mode
 - Implement Multi-Touch for Mobile Devices